5 Symptoms of Digestive Problems in Your Dog

 On the flip side, runny stool or diarrhoea indicates that the rate of food is moving through your dog’s body is too fast.
 In some serious cases, traces of blood may be found in your dog’s stools.

 Diarrhoea in dogs is an indicator of a few possible health problems.
 Sometimes, dogs have diarrhoea due to stress — a response to anxiety — and not because they are suffering from poor physical health.
 There is a possibility that it may be suffering from stress related colitis.
 Dogs suffering from colitis will pass runny stools with traces of blood or mucus.
 Bacterial, fungal or parasitic infections may also be responsible for causing colitis.
+Other possible causes include food allergy or consuming inedible items.
+Some dogs have the tendency to sniff and consume other dogs’ stools during their daily walks, potentially causing them to suffer from diarrhoea later.

-If your dog is having persistent diarrhoea for more than two days, it is important to send it to the vet immediately before you make any dietary changes for your dog.
+However, if your dog is having persistent diarrhoea for more than two days, it is important to send it to the vet immediately before you make any dietary changes for your dog.

 3. Excess gas